 Several girls surrounded our table in the woods and began to dissect their owl pellets.
 Some of the comments were: “This is disgusting but so cool.” and “I love this.
 It’s my favorite.”

 The process was somewhat slow.
 Initially, it is very difficult to break through all the fur and feathers to get to the bones.

-Once they were able to get to the bones, they began to catalog them on this download.
+Once they were able to get to the bones, they began to catalog them on their notebooking page.

-Then the girls used their identification sheets to discover what kind of animal their owl has eaten.
+Then the girls used the identification sheets to discover what kind of animal their owl has eaten.